Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 11 September 2025 18.20.33 UTC
+- WIB: Kamis, 11 September 2025 19.52.20 UTC
-- WITA: Kamis, 11 September 2025 19.20.33 UTC
+- WITA: Kamis, 11 September 2025 20.52.20 UTC
-- WIT: Kamis, 11 September 2025 20.20.33 UTC
+- WIT: Kamis, 11 September 2025 21.52.20 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

 Kategori: inspirational